 Rauner issued the order after participating in a Martin Luther King Jr. Day service project, where Rauner and his wife helped paint banners and rally volunteers at Chicago’s Gage Park High School.
 Chicago Mayor Rahm Emanuel also participated.

-Posted by GPD on January 20, 2015, With 526 Reads Filed under Veterans Administration (VA).
+Posted by GPD on January 20, 2015, With 529 Reads Filed under Veterans Administration (VA).
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.